top of page

 It can be difficult to walk at a slower pace than is natural if you are a quick walker.

-We all understand that we walk at our own risk but Leaders do feel a responsibility for the safety of fellow walkers, Leading is not just a case of following a route.
+We all understand that we walk at our own risk but leaders do feel a responsibility for the safety of fellow walkers, leading is not just a case of following a route.
 So please stop at regular intervals and let the body of the gang catch up.